MhmtErsy/data-tutorials/tutorials/hdp/word-count-sparkr-repl-examples/tutorial.md

 -   How to run Spark word count examples
 -   How to use SparkR

-You can choose to either use Spark 1.6.x or Spark 2.x API examples.

 ## Prerequisites

 This tutorial assumes that you are running an HDP Sandbox.